Davao Del Norte – Banana Capital Of The Philippines

 On our next trip in 1998, my wife took me to visit her aunty who lived about an hour away from Sto.
 Tomas, in the mountains, in a place called Sampao, in Kapalong.
 This place was really in the jungle and truly reminded me of the movie “The Gods Must Be Crazy”.
 This was the most primitive place I had ever been to in my life.

-Many of the people in the village lived in Nipa Huts (bamboo and palm leaf thatched housing), they had no running water, no electricity and the place was very impoverished and I think it is safe to say, there had never been a white man in this place!
+Many of the people in the village lived in Nipa Huts (bamboo and palm leaf thatched housing).
+They had no running water, no electricity and the place was very impoverished.
+I think it is safe to say, there had never been a white man in this place!

-Luckily for us, my wife’s aunty did have electricity, water etc and in fact, had a little “sari sari” store in which all the villagers used to buy their bare essentials (shampoo, soap, drinks, snacks etc).
-It didn’t take long for the word to get around that there was a white guy in the village and the next thing I know, there were children hiding behind palm trees and nipa huts trying to get a glance of me.
+Luckily for us, my wife’s aunty did have electricity, water etc. In fact, she had a little “sari sari” store in which all the villagers used to buy their bare essentials (shampoo, soap, drinks, snacks etc).
+It didn’t take long for the word to get around that there was a white guy in the village.
+The next thing I know, there were children hiding behind palm trees and nipa huts trying to get a glimpse of me.

 My wife’s hometown of Sto.
 Tomas is a typical inland provincial town with very little to see or do.
 However, it does have a nice river running through it, which is a great source of entertainment for the locals.